Mapping SOC2000 and SOC1990 to RGSC

 Thanks very much

-Updated by Megan Scott about 4 years ago
+Updated by Megan Scott over 4 years ago

 That should say CAMSIS linking file, which is found here: http://www.cardiff.ac.uk/socsi/CAMSIS/occunits/distribution.html